jncc/sac-microsite/README.md

     GOOGLE_ANALYTICS_ID = google analytics ID - ie UA-00000000-0
     GOOGLE_TAG_MANAGER_ID = google tag manager ID - ie GTM-XXX00XX

-These variables determine the AWS region we are running in, the name of an AWS SQS queue endpoint to push the search documents into for ingestion, the AWS Elasticsearch endpoint and the index to post results into.
 More info about the elasticsearch ingestion process can be found at jncc/elasticsearch-lambda-ingester.

 The Jenkins pipeline will run the following